-- B. In addition to the persons and agencies designated in Welfare and Institutions Code section 827, the following may inspect or receive verbal information regarding dependency records without a prior court order (but must file a Request for Disclosure of Juvenile Case File (JV-570) to obtain photocopies), subject to the conditions specified, on the basis that [1] disclosure will be in the best interest of the child whose records are sought and [2] the information contained in those records is necessary and relevant to the proceeding or purpose for which the records are sought: - 1.
-U.S. Department of Justice prosecutors or their agents. - 2.
-U.S. military prosecutors or their agents. - 3.
-Federal Bureau of Investigation agents. - 4.
-California Attorney General's Office prosecutors. - 5.
-Any other agency or office authorized to investigate or prosecute criminal or juvenile cases under state or federal law.
+B. In addition to the persons and agencies designated in Welfare and Institutions Code section 827, prosecutors from the Office of the Attorney General of California may inspect or receive verbal information regarding dependency records without a prior court order (but must file a Request for Disclosure of Juvenile Case File (JV-570) to obtain photocopies), subject to the conditions specified, on the basis that [1] disclosure will be in the best interest of the child whose records are sought and [2] the information contained in those records is necessary and relevant to the proceeding or purpose for which the records are sought.

-Persons seeking access to and/or photocopies of dependency records under this subdivision must present a photo I.D. and proof that they are entitled to access and/or photocopies (e.g., law enforcement badge or Bar card).
+Persons seeking access to dependency records under this subdivision must present a photo I.D. and proof that they are entitled to access (e.g., law enforcement badge or Bar card).